Why should I make Amish homemade protein balls?

 I have tried numerous different brands and types of protein powder over the years.
 Some were ok, others I did not like the taste at all.
 It's one of those ingredients that can ruin the taste of your smoothie, protein balls, or whatever you are putting it in if it's no good.

 So when I finally find something that I like, I tend to stick with it.
-And the plant-based Orgain creamy chocolate fudge Organic Protein is the one I really like to use for this recipe.
+And the plant-based Orgain creamy chocolate fudge Organic Protein is the one I really like to use for this recipe (although the vanilla one is good as well).
 It is vegan, soy-free, gluten-free, dairy-free, and non-GMO.
 I think it's a great protein product.

 Store your protein balls in the refrigerator.
 They taste better when they're chilled.

-A cookie scoop might be nice for dipping out your balls, then you can just round the tops a bit with your hands.
+A cookie scoop might be nice for dipping out your balls, then you can just round them a bit with your hands.

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.